Pest Managers Feature in Womans Health SA

 They are also known to create nests in tall grass or bushes as well.
 The ideal nesting space for a black button spider would be somewhere far away from people where their environments are not directly impacted by the presence of humans.
 When they reach adulthood, these spiders are black with a bulbous abdomen and thin spindly legs.
 On the dorsal (upper) side of their abdomens, you can see a collection of bright red patterns.

-Typically, an adult black button spider will be 0,64 cm in body length.
+Typically, an adult black button spider measures 0,64 cm long.
 As aforementioned, the bite from a black button spider will administer a strong neurotoxin that is dangerous to humans.
 Symptoms following a bite from this spider include pain, vomiting, dizziness, sweating, and respiratory issues.

-Unlike with the baboon spider’s bite, people bitten by a black button spider will have to seek out medical attention immediately.
-Bitten individuals need to be administered treatment by a hospital’s poison unit.
+Unlike with the baboon spider’s bite, people bitten by a black button spider will require medical attention immediately.
+Bitten individuals need to be treated by a hospital’s poison unit.
 In bad cases, it may even be necessary to administer the appropriate anti-venom.
-Professional pest control Cape Town specialists should be called in to safely contain and remove black button siders from households.
+Professional pest control Cape Town specialists should be called in to safely contain and eradicate black button spiders from households.

 These spiders are what you would call free-living.
 What this means is that they do not construct webs in which to live.
 Instead, they explore their surroundings freely – often ending up in our homes!
 For sac spider pest control Cape Town residents can use strong aerosol insecticides.